RosesHaveThorns/LASCOdownloader/README.md

 Images are collected from the LASCO CME Catalog dataset.
 Thanks to the Heliophysics Science Division at NASA Goddard Space Flight Center for providing this data to the public.

 Created by Rose Awen Brindle, 2022.
+Released under GNU GENERAL PUBLIC LICENSE Version 3.

-For more information: contactme@rosebrindle.dev
+For more information: contactme@rose-brindle.dev

 ## Usage
 Call LASCO_imgdownload.py from the command line using the following command line arguments.
 Downloaded data is placed in the 'download' folder at LASCO_imgdownload.py's location.
 NOTE you may need to create this folder yourself before use.